usrfrann/hackingtools/README.md

 11. Adding a Vigenere Dictionary Hacker to find key words through using a dictionary.
 It does not work for random strings of key
 12. Added a Vigenere Hacker that uses Kasaski Examination Brute force is not super effiecent and can run out of memory
 13. Added Prime Number module which checks if a number is prime using trial division, Sieve of Eratosthenes, and Rabin-Miller Primality Algorithm.
 The module uses these algorithms to generate large prime numbers.
+14. Generating public and private Keys files for the public RSA cipher